ravi-maithrey/grist/README.md

-trying to write a rust script to automate git commits and pushing into repo
+a simple script i wrote to automate git commits and pushing